-Figure 2.10: To evaluate the Kauffman invariant: Pull particle-hole pairs from the vacuum, drag them around to form the knot and reannhilate.
-The probability that they all reannhilate to the vacuum is related to the Kauffman invariant.
-Thus by repeating the measurement, you can make an accurate estimate of the Kauffman invariant.
-It turns out that the ability to calculate Kauffman invariant is sufficient to be able to do any quantum computation.
-So one can use this so-called topological quantum computer to run algoritms such as Shor's famous factoring (i.e., code breaking algorithm).
-The idea of using topological systems for quantum computation is due to Michael Freedman and Alexei Kitaev12.
+18 Freedman is another Fields medalist, for his work on the Poincare conjecture in a MacArthur winner, Milnor Prize winner, etc. Both smart people.
 So it turns out that these topological systems can do quantum computation.
-Why is this a good way to do quantum computation?8.
+Why is this a good way to do quantum computation?13.
 First we must ask about why quantum computing is hard in the first place.
 In the conventional picture of a quantum computer, we imagine a bunch of two state systems, say spins, which act as our qubits.
 Now during our computation, if some noise, say a photon, or a phonon, enters the system and interacts with a qubit, it can cause an error or decoherence, which can then ruin your computation.
-And while it is possible to protect quantum systems from errors (we will see much later how you do this) it is very hard.
+And while it is possible to protect quantum systems from errors (we will see in section below how you do this) it is very hard.
 Now consider what happens when noise hits a topological quantum computer.
-In this case, the noise may shake around a particle, as shown in Fig. 2.11.
+In this case, the noise may shake around a particle, as shown in Fig. 2.12.
 However, as long as the noise does not change the topology of the knot, then no error is introduced.
-So the topological quantum computer is inherently protected from errors. (of course sufficiently strong noise can change the topology of the knot and still cause errors.)
+Thus the topological quantum computer is inherently protected from errors. (of course sufficiently strong noise can change the topology of the knot and still cause errors.

-Figure 2.11: The effect of noise on a topological quantum computation.
+Fig. 2.12 The effect of noise on a topological quantum computation.
 As long as the noise does not change the topology of the knot, then no error is introduced.
-2.5 Some quick comments about Fractional Quantum Hall Effect There will be chapters later about FQHE (if i ever get around to writing them!).
-But it is worth saying a few words about FQHE as a topological system now. $^{^{12}}$ Freedman is another field's medalist, for his work on the Poincare conjecture in 4d.
-Alexei Kitaev is one of the most influential scientists alive, a MacArthur winner, Milnor Prize winner, etc. Both smart people.
-FQHE occurs in two dimensional electronic systems13 in high magnetic field at low temperature (typically below 1K).
+2.5 Some quick comments about Fractional Quantum Hall Effect There will be chapters later about Fractional Quantum Hall Effect (FQHE).
+But it is worth saying a few words about FQHE as a topological system FQHE occurs in two dimensional electronic systems19 in high magnetic field at low temperature (typically below 1K).
 There are many FQHE states which are labeled by their so called filling fraction $\nu = p/q$ with p and q small integers.
-The filling fraction can be changed in experiment (we will discuss this later).
-The FQHE state emerges at low temperature and is topological14 How do we know that the system is topological.
+The filling fraction can be changed in experiment (we will discuss this later in chapter ).
+The FQHE state emerges at low temperature and is topological20. $^{^{19}}$ Electronic systems can be made two dimensional in several ways.
+Most usually electrons are confined in between layers of semiconductors in a so-called heterostructure quantum well.
+However, one can also use substances like graphene which are only one atom thick and allow electron motion strictly in 2d 20A comment in comparing this paradigm to the common paradigm of high energy physics: In high energy there is generally the idea that there is some grand unified theory (GUT) at very high energy scale and it is extremely symmetric, but then when How do we know that the system is topological?
 There are not a whole lot of experiments that are easy to do on quantum Hall systems, since they are very low temperature and complicated experiments to do.
-However, one type of experiment is fairly straightforward - a simple electrical resistance measurement, as shown in Fig.2.12.
+However, one type of experiment is fairly straightforward - a simple electrical resisitance measurement, as shown in Fig.2.13.
 In the top of the figure, the so-called longitudinal resistance is measured - where the current runs roughly parallel to the voltage.
 In this case the measured voltage is zero - like a superconductor.
 This shows that this state of matter has no dissipation, no friction.

-Figure 2.12: Measurement of resistance in FQHE experiment.
+Fig. 2.13 Measurement of resistance in FQHE experiment.